IS LVSA a Christian program?

 What do the fees include?

 Pretty much everything except flight and meals on the road: all lodging, all meals in the chateau, transportation around Europe, van rentals, and trains.
 Your fee also covers the expenses of the staff and faculty (all volunteer).
 Admission for group excursions to museums and attractions are also included.
+But since one of our core values is accessibility and keeping costs down, we typically focus on museums and attractions that allow students in for free.

 Not included are spending money, or food money on the road.
 There may also be free time in some of the cities where students might wish to visit an additional museum or castle not covered by the group.
 Students are also welcome to do their own excursion before or after the term at their own expense.
 Some trips also have time for a mid-term break where students can travel on their own, and at their own expense.